 Trying to Justify Automation?

 When thinking about automation, it is easy to be enamored with the improvement opportunity.
 Typically, you consider your starting point within the operation.
-Through some detailed conversations with vendors, integrators, and consultants, you land on a n expected rate of the new automation.
+Through some detailed conversations with vendors, integrators, and consultants, you land on an expected rate of the new automation.
 This view generally just looks at the business and volume characteristics to define a performance of the new system.

 Something to consider is how the operation currently performs.
 If you aren’t achieving mazimum potential with the technology, processes, and systems currently in place, what should we expect from installing new technology, processes and systems?
 If you are underperforming from your current potential, what is going to keep history from repeating itself?